papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 description: "Coding personal projects - acquiring design skills as a dev 😕"
 ---

-#### CSS vs Design
+#### CSS vs Design 🆘

-Recently, I began working through Josh Comeau's brilliant CSS course - ["CSS for JavaScript Developers](https://css-for-js.dev/) and it has unlocked for me things about CSS that I have never understood at all.
-And going through the lessons slowly has given me a glimpse of how much there is to know about styling things on the web.
+Recently, I began working through Josh Comeau's brilliant CSS course - ["CSS for JavaScript Developers](https://css-for-js.dev/).

+It has unlocked for me things about CSS that I have just barely understood before or never really understood at all.
+Going through the lessons slowly has given me an appreciation of how much there is to know about styling things on the web.
+I knew it was difficult, ofcourse.
+I have been struggling through CSS since I first began to learn to code four years ago.
+But **CSS for JavaScript Developers** is jam packed with information - and each module has made clear **several things** that I have mentally skimmed over several times before while hoping for the best.

-I discovered Comeau's work this past summer and it was clear that not only is he a very good developer - but he is also a darn good designer - albeit not a full time designer.
+I first came across Comeau's work this past summer.
+It was clear to me that not only is he a very good developer - but he is also a darn good designer - albeit not a full time designer.
 Somehow he has acquired those skills over time.

-I aspire to that.
+And I aspire to that.

 The more I learn about CSS - the more closely I look at the visual details of the components I am creating with my code - the more I separate it from design.

 Design and CSS are two different animals.
-Two different skills sets.
 One is reproducing in code, using markup and CSS solutions, some ideas for the visuals of a app and/or website.
 And the other is coming up with those ideas to begin with.

 If either one of those is on shaky ground . . .

-The only solution I can think of is basically the only one that I can implement:
+The only solution I can think of is the only one that I can implement:

 _Do the best that I can and keep growing with it each day._

-If I want to continue working on personal projects ( **which I do** ), whether I am being paid for the project or not, then I am looking at **two** marathons in acquiring and growing these skills.
+If I want to continue working on unpaid personal projects ( **which I do** ) then I am looking at **two** marathons in acquiring and growing these skills.
 Not one.

 #### Starving Solo Artistry 🧑🏽‍🎨

-I am currently working on several personal projects.
 Over a four year period since I wrote my first line of code - mostly self learning - along with a 12 week bootcamp last year - I have gotten pretty good at HTML, CSS, JavaScript - and the React library - plus it's related frameworks.

 I have narrowed my focus to the frontend - and I consider myself far from expert - but I am competent in a general way when it comes to the frontend web development.